 Draft 2: Lid design

 Originally, the dark brown text on the lid design felt too dominant and visually heavy.
 It wasn’t consistent with the rest of the packaging and drew the attention away from the playful and adventurous values of the brand.
-I tweaked the colors to match the flavors to improve clarity, visual hierarchy, and instant recognition on shelves.
+I changed the colors to match the flavors to improve clarity, visual hierarchy, and instant recognition on shelves.

 Product PHOTOGRAPHY